oanda/apidocs/sections/orders.md

 #### Response
     {
         "id" : 268167142,            // Order id
-        "instrument" : "EUR\/USD",   // Instrument of the order
+        "instrument" : "EUR_USD",   // Instrument of the order
         "price" : 1.2,				  // Trigger price of the order
         "units" : 2,                 // Number of units
         "direction" : "short",       // Direction of th order